use-ink/ink-docs/docs/basics/events.md

 ### Topics

+When an event is emitted, 0 or more topics can be associated with it.
+The event is then indexed together with other events with the same topic value.

+An event's fields can be annotated with `#[ink(topic)]` (see example), which will result in a topic derived from the value of that field being emitted together with the event.

+Topics are by default a 32 byte array (`[u8; 32]`), although this is configurable on the Polkadot SDK runtime level.
+If the SCALE encoded bytes of a field value are <= 32, then the encoded bytes are used directly as the topic value.

+For example, in the common case of indexing a field of type `AccountId`, where the default `AccountId` type is 32 bytes in length, the topic value will be the encoded account id itself.
+This makes it easy to filter for all events which have a topic of a specific `AccountId`.

+If however the size of the encoded bytes of the value of a field exceeds 32, then the encoded bytes will be hashed using the `Blake2x256` hasher.

+> Topics are a native concept in the Polkadot SDK, and can be queried via [`EventTopics`](https://docs.rs/frame-system/latest/frame_system/pallet/storage_types/struct.EventTopics.html)

+How to choose which fields to make topics?
+A good rule of thumb is to ask yourself if somebody might want to search for this topic.
+For this reason the `amount` in the example `Transferred` event above was not made indexable ‒ there will most probably be a lot of different events with differing amounts each.

+#### Signature Topic

+#### Anonymous Events

 Add the `#[ink(topic)]` attribute tag to each item in your event that you want to have indexed.
 A good rule of thumb is to ask yourself if somebody might want to search for this topic.
 For this reason the `amount` in the exemplary event above was not